cmikedev/sudoku/README.md

         * Best Practice
         * SEO<br />
         <br />
     On the front page, the Accessibility, Best Practices and SEO were all 100%.
-However, the Performance dipped to 89%<br />
+However, the Performance came in lower at 89%<br />
     <br />
     ![image](https://github.com/cmikedev/sudoku/blob/main/assets/readme-images/lighthouse-front-results-1.png?raw=true)<br />
     <br />